• Skip to main content

 • Conclusion

-• Where to Buy: Yellow “Biletmatik” machines at metro, tram, ferry stations – Sultanahmet, Taksim
+• Where to Buy a Card: Yellow “Biletmatik” machines at metro, tram, and ferry stations (including Sultanahmet & Taksim)

-• Top-Up: Add credit at “Biletmatik” machines (approx. 30 seconds, cash or credit card accepted)
+• Top-Up: Add credit at “Biletmatik” machines (cash or credit card accepted, approx. 30 seconds)

 • Refunds: Available for unused distance on Marmaray & Metrobus via station refund machines

-• Tip: One card can be used for multiple passengers if enough balance is loaded
+• Good to Know: One Istanbulkart can be used for multiple passengers if enough balance is loaded

 How to Buy Istanbul Travel Card?